chasewhitney/antares_code_challenge_3/README.md

 ## Database Setup

-Create a database called `treatsDB` and create the following table in it.
+Add the following table to your `antares` database:

 ```SQL
 CREATE TABLE treats (